 Payment of Premiums - We normally accept payment by guaranteed cheque or certain credit or debit cards & you should enquire which are available.
 You may be able to spread your payment through insurers’ instalment facilities or a finance arrangement.
 We will give you full information about your payment options when we discuss your insurance.

 Duty to Disclose - You are obliged to ensure that the Insurer is provided with full and accurate material facts about your risk, now and throughout the lifetime of your policy.
-A material fact is anything that may influence an Insurers judgement in their assessment of your policy, and should include all incidents/losses that you have dealt with yourself without involving an Insurer.
-A material fact could include changes to your business activity, criminal convictions or any financial issues such a potential bankruptcies or CCJ’s.
+A material fact is anything that may influence an Insurer's judgement in their assessment of your policy and should include all incidents/losses that you have dealt with yourself without involving an Insurer.
+A material fact could include changes to your business activity, criminal convictions or any financial issues such as potential bankruptcies or CCJ’s.
 If you are unsure as to whether a fact is material, we recommend that it be disclosed.
 Failure to disclose may entitle the Insurers to refuse to pay part or all of any subsequent claims.

 Misrepresentations Act (Consumers only)